 How to Weld Cast Iron

-Cast iron usually has a carbon content of 2 to 4 percent which is much greater than in most steels.
-This causes...
+How to Weld Cast Iron.
+Cast iron usually has a carbon content of 2 to 4 percent which is much greater than...

 How to Weld Cast Iron With a Wire Feed Welder